mohammadsakrdev/express-boilerplate/README.md

 # To remove it

-sudo docker container rm --force umedmi
+sudo docker container rm --force backend-api

 # Remove the stopped container and all of the images, including unused or dangling images